jamusi/projects/project_4-nos_chatos.md

-# NOS Chatos
+# NOS Chats

 ## Introduction

-NOS Chatos allows users to chat while watching their favorite channels.
+NOS Chats allows users to chat while watching their favorite channels.

 `YOU WILL NEVER WATCH ALONE.`